himanshu9209/Project/README.md

 		create Database named "Project_test" in your mysql server.(You can choose DB name as you like,but if you do so make sure to change DB name in schema.xml and propel.php)

 		schema.xml and propel.php files has all neccessory DB configuration information.

+		IMPORTANT STEP

+		Add your database login creadentials in propel.php file.

 		type following commands in terminal